Your Costa del Sol Guide

 The official population of the Costa del Sol is over 1 million.
-The smallest of the 11 municipalities that make up the Costa del Sol is Istán with a population of just 1,700 while the largest resort is Marbella with an official population of nearly 140,000.
-Malaga is home to around 568,000 inhabitants.
+The smallest of the 11 municipalities that make up the Costa del Sol is Istán with a population of just 1,500 while the largest resort is Marbella with an official population of over 147,000.
+Malaga is home to more than 578,000 inhabitants.

 How many foreigners live on the Costa del Sol?